Lovability (company): Operations

-Chase bank
+Chase Bank

-In 2014, the company was initially rejected by Chase Paymentech services "as processing sales for adult-oriented products is a prohibited vertical" and was told that it was a "reputational risk" to process payment for condoms.
-Gaines then started a petition to ask Chase to review and change its policy of classifying condoms as an "adult-oriented product".
+In 2014, the company was initially rejected by Chase Bank when they attempted to utilize Chase Paymentech services.
+Chase notes that "as processing sales for adult-oriented products is a prohibited vertical," it was too much of a "reputational risk" for them to process payment for condoms.
+Gaines started a petition to ask Chase to review and change its policy of classifying condoms as an "adult-oriented product."
 The petition gained 3,400 signatures in its first week.
 The bank later reversed its decision and invited Gaines to submit an application citing that it was already doing business with a "wide variety of merchants, including grocers and drug stores, that sell similar products."

 Gaines stated that she does not plan to use Chase Paymentech's services until she feels confident that no other condom companies will face the resistance that she did.